 If you’re concerned about color bleeding, hand wash the item separately.
 This helps to save other articles of clothes from being ruined.

 Hand washing instructions differ depending on the item.

 Use Cold Water

 Color catchers have had a mixed response.
 This is mostly due to the fact that your garments will still fade if you use them with hot water.
-Although the colour catchers may capture dyes and prevent staining or crocking, clothing can still fade.
+Although the color catchers may capture dyes and prevent staining or crocking, clothing can still fade.